 Arthur Barry – A Jewel Thief who became a Status Symbol!

-Robbers are all ill-reputed whether they rob petty amounts or make jumbo robberies, Arthur Barry robbing career was unique as his pursuit focused on high-class jewels only and targeted rich people.
+Robbers are all ill-reputed whether they rob petty amounts or make jumbo robberies, Arthur Barry robbing career was unique as a thief because his pursuit focused on high-class jewels only and targeted rich people.
 He managed his “job” very neatly without a single killing, injuring or bloodshed incident.
 He never picked cash and preferred to rob in the presence of his “clients” as he termed.
 Therefore, “ultimate thief” is the only title that defines his masterly ingenious bold style.

 Arthur Barry

 The fearless crusader never spared even the kings relatives and wealthy tycoons were his specialty.
-Soon his selective strikes on the rich only became famous, being robbed by this “Gentlemen thief” became a status symbol among the elite, but embarrassment for the police and immense headache for the detectives.
-The experts later concluded that this genius could have been a successful businessman, Wall Street baron or could do anything that he concentrated upon.
+Soon his selective strikes on the rich only became famous, robbery by this “Gentlemen thief” became a status symbol among the elite, but embarrassment for the police and immense headache for the detectives.

 Arthur Barry was born in 1896 in Worcester in an immigrant Irish family consisting of 12 brothers and sisters.
 All his family members were earning hands like ordinary good people.
-Arthur matured early and could not adjust to fair trade notions by nature.
-His tendency towards stealing and snatching landed him among the wrong experts.

 His first boss, Lowell Jack, was a Safecracker and made nitroglycerine, a damaging chemical.
 Arthur was deputed to deliver the goods in adjacent cities.
 Soon the underworld accepted him.

-The Greatest Jewel Thief in American Criminal History!
+The Greatest Jewel Thief Criminal History!

 Arthur became an active robber at 15 years with the first hit netting $100.
 After a few hits, he got fed up terming them as unprofitable and disreputable.
 He put his head down to set his ultimate goal – to rob the elite and notables only and to prefer jewelry only as the stones could easily sell.
 His main tools for success were his careful preparation and foreseeing all probabilities besides alertness.